Cash Discount vs Surcharge: A Detailed Comparison

 Is it worth it?

 These programs result in real profits that you can reinvest in your business and watch it grow.
-For example, Clearent saves business owners that participate in the Empower Program $17,000,000 a year in credit card processing fees.
-This breaks down to an average of $9,500 a year per business simply by sharing their processing costs with their customers.
+For example, Clearent on average saves business owners $13,000 a year in credit card processing fees.
+Clearent customer’s projected credit card processing fees savings are $144 million per year.

 How do I pick the best program for my business?